Charles-Johnson/zia_programming/zia-lang.org/README.md

 - **[Tailwind CSS](https://tailwindcss.com/)** - CSS framework.
 All CSS classes in your project are typed for safe use in Rust code.
 Unused classes are automatically deleted for much smaller bundle size.
 - **[Webpack](https://webpack.js.org/)** - Bundler.
 Auto-reload on code change, dev-server accessible from mobile phones, prerendering for static websites... and many more useful features are prepared for you in this quickstart.
   - Why Webpack instead of Rust-only build pipeline? - [Wiki](https://github.com/seed-rs/seed-quickstart-webpack/wiki/Why-Webpack)
-- **Production-ready configuration** - Project is linted, compiled, prerendered and deployed in CI pipeline (see `.github/workflows/main.yml` and `netlify.toml`).
+- **Production-ready configuration** - Project is linted, compiled, prerendered and deployed in CI pipeline (see `.github/workflows/*.yml`).
 Linters are very strict.

 ---